gnuradio/greps/grep-0001-coding-guidelines.md

   If such a module is used without checking availability first, this will break things for at least some users.

+## CMake Files

+* The formatting guidelines also apply to CMakeLists.txt files
+* CMake commands are kept lowercase, while custom GNU Radio macros are kept in uppercase.
+We treat CMake as if it were case-sensitive.

 ## Revision Control Guidelines

 * In this repository, we almost always use fast-forward merges, and no merge